Rahul-Raj1/EduBot_AI/README.md

 ## 1. Introduction

 The AI-Powered Educational Chatbot is a retrieval-based educational question-answering system.
-It reads a CSV knowledge base containing questions and trusted answers, converts the stored questions and the user's query into semantic embeddings, and retrieves the most relevant answer.
+It reads a CSV knowledge base containing questions and trusted answers, converts the stored questions and the user's query into semantic embeddings, context memory and retrieves the most relevant answer.

 ## 2. Problem statement